stschiff/sequenceTools/README.md

 1. Download stack (https://docs.haskellstack.org/en/stable/README/#how-to-install<Paste>).
 2. Clone the repository using `git clone https://github.com/stschiff/sequenceTools.git; cd sequenceTools`.
-3. Run "stack install".
+3. Run `stack install` inside the sequenceTools directory.
 If everything goes as planned, you should end up having the executables defined in this package under ~/.local/bin.
 4. Add `~/.local/bin` to your PATH, for example by adding to your `~/.profile` or `~/.bash_profile` the line `PATH=$PATH:$HOME/.local/bin`.
 Run `source ~/.profile` or `source ~/.bash_profile`, respectively, to update your path.
 5. Run `pileupCaller --version`.
 It should output `1.4.0`.
 You're all set.